sergiofgonzalez/nodejs-in-action/chapter19-aws/03-ec2/README.md

 #### Lab 3.4: Installing an Apache HTTP server on an EC2 instance with an *Elastic IP*

-The first task is to launch an EC2 instance in the same way we did for [Lab 3.2](#lab-3.2-launching-an-ec2-instance-from-the-aws-console)
+The first task is to launch an EC2 instance in the same way we did for [Lab 3.2](#lab-3.2-launching-an-ec2-instance-from-the-aws-console).
+Make sure to enable in the security group SSH access from your IP address, as well as HTTP access from everywhere.

 Then you need to install and start the Apache HTTP server: